Tutor Tanith

 White on Light

-The dark print process will eventually be offered on on colors but there will be tradeoffs.
-The process is more expensive so the base price will rise - perhaps as much as 4-5 dollars per item.
+The dark print process will eventually be offered on light colors but there will be tradeoffs.
+The process is more expensive so the base price will rise - perhaps as much as 10 dollars per item.
 It takes longer to process.
 Because it requires multiple passes there is a higher risk of error.
 The feel is different, and the design wears more quickly.
 The range of design techniques is narrower.
-The required undercoat is textured which gives a different look and reduced detail.
+The required undercoat is textured which gives a different look and feel.

 Designing for White